freddiehaddad/ms2cc/README.md

 1. They provide deterministic, real-time guarantees

-   The Language Server Protocol gives editors fast, reliable, incremental features such as:
+   The [Language Server Protocol][lsp] gives editors fast, reliable, incremental features such as:
    - autocompletion
    - hover info and signature help
    - diagnostics in real time